 All payables, accrued liabilities, and long-term obligations are reported in the government-wide financial statements.
 In general, governmental fund payables and accrued liabilities that, once incurred, are paid in a timely manner and in full from current financial resources are reported as obligations of the funds.
-Long-term leases are recognized as a liability on the governmental fund financial statements when due.
 Compensated absences are recorded as current salary when paid.
 It is the policy that compensated absences do not accumulate.